5 Things for Parents to Address Before the End of the School Year

 The end of the school year is also a good time to lay the groundwork for next year, especially if your child is moving to a new school, such as transitioning from elementary to middle school or middle to high school.
 Here are Dr. Pelangka’s three tips for working with your IEP team on transitions before school gets out for summer:

-Get service minutes in place in the IEP.
+Get service minutes in place in the IEP

 Dr. Pelangka recommends that IEP teams “at least agree upon the areas in which goals are needed…at least kind of getting a feel for what the recommended minutes would be and trying to get that settled out and hash out the schedule.
 That's really the biggest piece.
 Particularly for middle school and high school, you really want to try to have the schedule set because it's hard.
 If you change one period, it may change the whole day.
 If it's elementary school, it's a lot more flexible.
 If you can't agree on goal areas, then that's obviously a bigger issue because that could completely impact services all together.
 That would then lead to maybe a disagreement in what classes the student should be in, so you can also request to meet over the summer.
 I know district staff work over the summer, it just may not be a full team, right?
-And so you can try to at least hash it out through an administrative amendment, if need be.
+So you can try to at least hash it out through an administrative amendment, if need be.
 Or, of course, just try to hold the IEP meeting as soon as possible; maybe you request to meet those few days before the first day of school with the new team.
 There are options — you just have to work with the team to kind of figure out how to move forward.”

-Introduce your child’s current IEP team and their new team, if possible.
+Introduce your child’s current IEP team and their new team, if possible

 Dr. Pelangka says, “You can request to be a part of that meeting.
 It doesn't have to be a full IEP meeting—it could just be something a little bit less formal, if you're just wanting to make sure that they at least talk to one another and familiarize the new team with your child.
 If you want it to be very formal, and you want things documented, of course, then you would call a full IEP, which might be a little harder to fit in.
 But I definitely recommend having that happen.”
 If your child will have multiple teachers, “it's not required to have every teacher in the IEP meeting.
 They're not necessarily going to have a chance to meet every single teacher, but the case manager would be the primary person to ensure that the new case manager is meeting the old case manager, and they're having that conversation, and then the new case manager’s overseeing all these other teachers.”

-Ask your current IEP team to help introduce your child to their new team.
+Ask your current IEP team to help introduce your child to their new team

 The end of the school year is a great time to ask your child’s teachers and providers for tips on what works with your child and what doesn’t.
 Then, you can include that information in your child's IEP summary or in a letter to the new teachers briefly introducing your child and explaining what their strengths and needs are.
 This type of communication can be great because your child’s teachers will get feedback from other professionals in addition to you as the parent, and they’ll know exactly who they can go to with questions.